 * To be referred to a Special Board of Ophthalmologists.

-Color Vision: The candidates have to identify the character correctly, and there will be some mazes also where you have to trace the path according to the color correctly.
+Color Vision: The candidates have to identify the character correctly, and there will be some mazes also where you have to trace the path according to the colour correctly.

 |1||Distance between the lamp and the candidate||16 ft||16 ft|